gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 - Adjunct Professor at the Scientific Computing Department - [Center of Informatics](http://www.ci.ufpb.br)
 - Member and advisor at the [Graduate Program in Mechanical Engineering](https://sigaa.ufpb.br/sigaa/public/programa/portal.jsf?id=1870) - Technology Center
-- Researcher and co-manager at the [Petroleum Engineering Modeling Laboratory](http://www.lamep.ci.ufpb.br)
+- Researcher and co-manager at the [TRIL Lab](https://tril.ci.ufpb.br)
 - Leader of the [Numbiosis Project](http://www.numbiosis.ci.ufpb.br)
 - Member of the [Brazilian Society of Mechanical Sciences and Engineering](http://www.abcm.org.br)